ivanprobst/thedailyquote/README.md

 * prevent adding author with existing author_id
 * quote/author update/creation feedback on browser
 * authorID and pubDate duplicate check
+* delete items
+* schedule in red when a quote is there but is missing somehting (date, etc.)

 modules